 March 14, 2010

 A saint for Chicago?
-The archdiocese is introducing a cause for canonization for Father Augustine Tolton, the first black priest for the United States
+The archdiocese is introducing a cause for canonization for Father Augustus Tolton, the first black priest for the United States

-Father John Augustine Tolton was the first American priest of African descent and may one day be a saint from the Archdiocese of Chicago.
-At the beginning of March, Cardinal George announced that the archdiocese is introducing Father Augustine — also called Augustus — Tolton’s cause for canonization.
+Father John Augustus Tolton was the first American priest of African descent and may one day be a saint from the Archdiocese of Chicago.
+At the beginning of March, Cardinal George announced that the archdiocese is introducing Father Augustus — also called Augustus — Tolton’s cause for canonization.

 Why Father Tolton?
 Why now?